 The barn is a good example of the hillside barn.
 The lower level was for livestock and the upper level for hay storage.
 The steel and wooden silo indicates an early dairy operation.
 The house is being adaptively restored by Preserve Historic Sleeping Bear.

 This is one of the largest and best barns in Port Oneida.
 There was a cistern on the hill behind the house to supply water to the farm.
 By 1929 they had a gas engine-driven pump.
 Although the Olsens were dairy farmers, like others in Port Oneida, Charles had side occupations to supplement his farm income.
 He was an expert horseman and used his team to maintain a section of M-22 when it was just a 2-track road.
 He also used them to plow gardens and haul logs.

-Note the Bay View Trail that winds behind the barn and the silo that has recently been restored.
-Note that the silo is made of wood staves with the The whole silo is supported by steel rods which band the silo at every few feet up the height of the silo.
-Typically, these rods are spaced closer at the bottom than at the top due to the higher pressure from the silage near the bottom than at the top.
+The Bay View Trail winds behind the barn and the silo that has recently been restored.
+The silo is made of wood staves and is supported by steel rods which band the silo at every few feet up the height of the silo.
+Typically, these rods are spaced closer at the bottom than at the top due to the higher pressure from the silage near the bottom.
 This is a unique construction.
-Most silos were of cement staves, poured cement, to tile.

 Last updated: August 24, 2021